(Recommended)-Register and Pay Online by CLICKING HERE

 6.4 Any violation of the above division rules will put you in the Open division unless it is determined you are trying to game the scores, and in which case you may receive a penalty or Disqualification of the MD or RM choosing.

-6.5 No changing divisions during the match, unless bumped to Open by RM or MD
+6.5 No changing divisions during the match, unless done by RM or MD.
+It will be up to the RM or MD as to which division you will go to.

 7.1 Scoring per stage will be time plus penalties/points.
 Stage points will be assigned when stages are announced.
 A maximum time allowed to shoot any stage will be set prior to the start of the match.